Chat on WhatsApp

 • Multiple countries: If you visit more than one Schengen state, your itinerary should show the number of days in each – the main destination (where you spend most time) is where you should apply.

 • Consistency: The officer may check that your hotel bookings exactly match the cities and dates on your itinerary.
-Any discrepancy can lead to refusal.

 Sample Day‑by‑Day Format (Schengen‑style)